Fang Bian

-Fang Bian (方便 (fāng biàn)) is a Chinese Sanda kickboxer.
+Fang Bian (方便 (fāng biàn)) is a retired Chinese Sanda kickboxer.
 He was born on September 1, 1983, in Huaiyuan, Anhui, China and graduated from Jilin Institute of Physical Education.
 In 2017, he was ranked the #8 middleweight in the world by CombatPress.com.

 Career

-On May 24, 2014, in Xinyang Stadium on Yokkao 9: China vs. Muay Thai Fang Bian beat Carl N'Diaye.
+On May 24, 2014, in Xinyang Stadium on Yokkao 9: China vs. Muay Thai, Fang Bian beat Carl N'Diaye.